 Latest Posts

 How to Be a Top Commercial Property Manager Today

-To be a top commercial real estate property manager, you need to have solid market knowledge, but you also need a comprehensive set of personal skills to match the property’s needs and the clients you work for.
-Many managers will graduate from ‘residential’ property and move into ‘commercial’ property to grow and expand their careers.
-Whilst the idea is good, there are many factors and issues involved in changing property types.
+To be a top commercial real estate property manager, you need solid market knowledge and a comprehensive set of personal skills to match the property’s needs and the clients you work for.
+Many managers will graduate from residential properties and move into commercial properties to grow and expand their careers.
+While the idea is good, many factors and issues are involved in changing property types.
 Commercial property is very different and much more complex than residential property; the knowledge base required of a person providing management services is far more extensive.

-In talking about this, I am not at this time specifically bringing into the discussion retail property.
+I am not currently specifically discussing retail property.
 However, retail shopping center management is even more complex than commercial management.
-The fees in retail property are, for this reason, generally higher than that which applies to managing commercial property.
+For this reason, the fees for managing retail property are generally higher than those for managing commercial property.

-Here are some other main skills required of the property manager in performing their daily and weekly duties.
+Here are some other main skills the property manager requires in performing their daily and weekly duties.
 Negotiation skills will always feature as part of the job specification.
-Negotiations will be diverse across many different situations, including property leasing, contracts and negotiations, maintenance contractors, tenants, solicitors, accountants, and landlords.
-The commercial property manager needs to have professional skills and suitable training for these diverse negotiation requirements.
+Negotiations will be diverse across many situations, including property leasing, contracts and negotiations, maintenance contractors, tenants, solicitors, accountants, and landlords.
+The commercial property manager must have professional skills and suitable training for these diverse negotiation requirements.

 Leasing situations will arise continually from the managed properties.
 The larger the portfolio, the more frequent the leasing requirement.
-In my opinion, the property manager should be well skilled in leasing structures and or leasing negotiations.
-In this way they can help the landlords that they act for as part of selecting a new tenants for the managed investment property.
+In my opinion, the property manager should be skilled in leasing structures and leasing negotiations.
+In this way, they can help the landlords they act for by selecting new tenants for the managed investment property.

 Related Articles :

 Lease documentation will vary greatly from property to property.
-This then says that the property manager needs to understand the differences in leases, how to bring them about, and how to interpret them.
+This means that the manager needs to understand the differences in leases, how to achieve them, and how to achieve them.
 Rent reviews, rental structures, maintenance, option terms, refurbishment requirements, and tenant covenants are all unique situations that require specialist review with every lease in a managed portfolio.

 Critical dates will arise from every lease document as part of the management process.
-Many an inexperienced property manager has overlooked critical dates in the leases only to find that the landlord’s position has weakened considerably as a direct result.
-Income and expenditure analysis will occur throughout the financial year for a managed property.
+Many inexperienced property managers have overlooked crucial dates in the leases, only to find that the landlord’s position has weakened considerably.
+Income and expenditure analysis for a managed property will occur throughout the financial year.

-The income needs to be optimized, and the expenditure needs to be suitably controlled.
-The difference between the two is the net income, which will directly impact the value of the property for the landlord.
-It is the property manager’s duty to ensure that the best outcome is achieved given the prevailing market conditions.
+The income needs to be income, and the expenditures must be enrolled.
+The difference between the two is the net income, which directly impacts the value of the proper landlord’s y for the landlord.
+Given the prevailing market conditions, the manager must ensure that the best outcome is achieved.
 Tenant communications should be well maintained throughout the year.

-When tenants are overlooked or ignored by the property manager, relationships soon sour; hence this exposes the property to unstable rental and vacancy factors.
+When the property manager overlooks or ignores tenants, relationships soon sour, exposing the property to unstable rental and vacancy factors.
 Therefore, keep in contact with all tenants regularly.
 Record all communications in writing so that the necessary evidence is available if any lease situation becomes the subject of a dispute.

 Landlord reporting and controls will be unique to the particular landlord.
-Whilst most agencies have some form of income and expenditure controls and specific reporting processes, it is up to the property manager to interpret the reports and provide the necessary recommendations.
-Every monthly report produced for the managed property should be carefully checked as part of the month-end process.
+While most agencies have some form of income and expenditure controls and specific reporting processes, it is up to the property manager to interpret the reports and provide the necessary recommendations.
+Every monthly report for the managed property should be carefully checked during the month-end process.

 Maintenance controls will involve essential services and maintenance contractors.
-The age of the property will have some impact on the strategies behind repairs and maintenance.
-The complexity of the property and the tenancy mix will also have an impact on the maintenance activity.
+The property’s age will impact repairs and maintenance.
+The complexity of the property and the tenancy mix will also affect this activity.
 Every lease should allow for the permitted use relating to the tenancy.
-Maintenance may be part of that process, and certain maintenance costs may be applied to the tenant or the landlord depending on the particular lease situations.
+Maintenance may be part of that process, and certain maintenance costs may be applied to the tenant or the landlord, depending on the particular lease situation.

 I go back to the point that each lease needs to be fully understood by the property manager.
-Property performance is achieved through a fine balance of all of the above issues.
+Property performance is achieved through a fine balance of the above issues.
 That is why special skills and knowledge are part of the job specification for a commercial property manager.
-If you want some more tips and ideas to help your commercial real estate agency and convert more opportunities into listings and commissions, you can get a free ebook of tips and tools http://www.commercial-realestate-training.com.
-John Highman is an experienced Commercial Real Estate Agent, International Speaker, and Sales Coach.
+Suppose you want more tips to help your commercial real estate agency convert more opportunities into listings and commissions.
+In that case, you can get a free ebook of tips and tools: http://www.commercia(l-real estate-training.com.
+John Highman is an) experienced Commercial Real Estate Agent, International Speaker, and Sales Coach.

+Latest Posts